Marseille Art Galleries, Museums, Supplies & More

 Classes at Cours dessin peinture Pijls in drawing with pencil, charcoal, chalk, pastel, oil chalk, as well as painting with gouache, acrylic, oil, ink, collage, pigments, structural paste, textiles, spray cans, color ink, and watercolour allow students to experiment with various materials and tools in order to create an individual work of art.

-The Atelier Le Passeur de Couleurs provides painting classes and watercolor courses in small groups, where everyone may be guided and counseled in their creative practice at their own speed and according to their skill beginning or advanced.
-Atelier Gouache is a one-of-a-kind space where individuals of all ages may develop their natural gesture and visual language.
+The Atelier Le Passeur de Couleurs provides painting classes and watercolor courses in small groups where everyone may be guided and counseled in their creative practice at their own speed and according to their skill beginning or advanced.

-With a variety of technical and instructional methods, the Atelier Christine Bardy workshop provides beginning and advanced courses in drawing and painting for kids, teens, and adults.
+With a variety of technical and instructional methods the Atelier Christine Bardy workshop provides beginning and advanced courses in drawing and painting for kids, teens, and adults.

 Studios For Rent Near You

-For more than two decades, Triangle – Astérides at 41 Rue Jobin, centre d’art contemporain, has been active and has acquired a national and worldwide reputation for hosting and promoting French and international artists, thanks to its continuously refreshed competence in the sector.
+For more than two decades, Triangle – Astérides at 41 Rue Jobin, centre d’art contemporain, has been active and has acquired a national and worldwide reputation for hosting and promoting French and international artists thanks to its continuously refreshed competence in the sector.

 If you are trying to rent art studio space in your area check and see if they have any available at the moment.